‘Legion’ FX Television Series Promises A Fresh Take On The X-Men Universe

 Legion is shaping up to be Marvel’s weirdest show to date, but the executive producers on the film and television side are fully on board with the series.

-Lauren Shuler Donner, a producer for the X-Men film franchise who is also serving as executive producer for Legion, told Deadline that Legion is a chance to explore characters from the X-Men comics who won’t necessarily be included in the films.
+Lauren Shuler Donner, a producer for the X-Men film franchise, who is also serving as executive producer for Legion, told Deadline that Legion is a chance to explore characters from the X-Men comics who won’t necessarily be included in the films.
 Marvel executive Jeph Loeb was struck by Hawley’s pitch for the series as one that focused on mental illness instead of superpowers.

 This actually echoes the direction of the Marvel Netflix series.
-While most of the Netflix characters have superpowers, their individual series have unique identities and themes: Daredevil on Catholic guilt and redemption in a corrupt city, Jessica Jones on sexual assault and emotional abuse, and Luke Cage on the African-American experience.
+While most of the Netflix characters have superpowers, their individual series have unique identities and themes: Daredevil on Catholic guilt and redemption in a corrupt city; Jessica Jones on sexual assault and emotional abuse; and Luke Cage on the African-American experience.

 A sharp take on mental illness through Legion, then, is a welcome addition to Marvel’s growing stable of live-action television series, though Dan Stevens tells TV Guide that the character’s struggle with his multiple personalities in the series will not necessarily echo the depiction in the comics.

 It remains to be seen how exactly Legion will be depicting and talking about his powers, as the trailers provide only brief glimpses of Legion’s abilities in use.
-If the show manages to successfully navigate the tricky waters of depicting mental illness—a key element in the recent boycotts of M. Night Shyamalan’s latest film Split—then the series should find and keep a strong audience at the intersection of Marvel Comics readers and psychological thriller fanatics.
+If the show manages to successfully navigate the tricky waters of depicting mental illness — a key element in the recent boycotts of M. Night Shyamalan’s latest film Split — then the series should find and keep a strong audience at the intersection of Marvel Comics readers and psychological thriller fanatics.

-Legion premieres February 8 on FX.
+Legion premieres on February 8 on FX.

 [Featured image by Willy Sanjuan/Invision/AP]